 If the shoulder portion of a passenger belt is pulled out all the way, the child restraint locking feature may be engaged.
-See Child Restraint Systems ⇒ 58.
-If this occurs, let the belt go back all the way and start again.
-If the locking feature stays engaged after letting the belt go back to stowed position on the seat, move the seat rearward or recline the seat until the shoulder belt retractor lock releases.
+If this happens, let the belt go back all the way and start again.

 Engaging the child restraint locking feature in the front outboard seating position may affect the passenger sensing system.
-See Passenger Sensing System \Rightarrow 50.
+See Passenger Sensing System ⇒ 80.